 Blobfish Facts World’s Ugliest Animal

-The Australian Blobfish lives more than 1,000 meters beneath the oceans off the coast of Australia.
-It was recently voted the ugliest animal in the world.
+The Australian Blobfish was recently voted the ugliest animal in the world.
+It lives more than 1,000 meters beneath the oceans off the coast of Australia.
 Because of the great depths at which it lives, no human has ever observed this fish in its natural habitat.
 Our knowledge of it is based solely on a few dead animals brought to the surface in fishing nets and one rare underwater photograph.

 As Mr Blooby the famous blobfish would have said: